maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 	background-color: red;
 }</code></pre>

-Although we wouldn’t have to use the `.tile` class in our markup anymore, it would still be in our compiled CSS:
+Although we wouldn’t have to use the `.tile` class in our markup anymore, it would still be in our compiled <abbr>CSS</abbr>:

 <pre class="language-css"><code>.tile, .tile-blue, .tile-red {
 	width: 200px;